reshmig3/sonar_Rock_vs_Mine_prediction/README.md

-# mine_prediction using Machine Learning
+# sonar rock vs mine rediction using Machine Learning

 This project predicts whether an underwater object is a mine or a rock using sonar signal data.